-- UN Security Council Resolution 1540: States are to increase efforts to implement the Resolution in full, as well as to continue supporting the 1540 Committee and its Group of Experts. - ICSANT/Nuclear Weapons Convention: States are to implement in full their obligations under ICSANT and to share information with one other to support the Convention's effective implementation.
+- UNSC 1540: States are to increase efforts to implement the Resolution in full, as well as to continue supporting the 1540 Committee and its Group of Experts. - ICSANT: States are to implement in full their obligations under ICSANT and to share information with one another to support the Convention's effective implementation.
 States that had not yet ratified ICSANT are encouraged to do so.

 In December 2016, the UN Security Council adopted Resolution 2325, which called on all states to intensify efforts to implement Resolution 1540 and included new provisions to encourage states to seek assistance where necessary.
-Resolution 2325 additionally endorsed the 10-year Comprehensive Review of 1540.55 Under the provisions of the Action Plan, the UN was also obliged to host a high-level meeting of ICSANT state parties.
+Resolution 2325 additionally endorsed the 10-year Comprehensive Review of 1540.54 Under the provisions of the Action Plan, the UN was also obliged to host a high-level meeting of ICSANT parties.
 The UN Office on Drugs and Crime (UNODC) hosted this event in December 2017, to coincide with the 10th anniversary of ICSANT's entry into force.
-Attended by over 100 representatives from 47 states, the conference was an opportunity to pledge additional resources and share information on national models for implementation.56Another contribution by UNODC to the Action period has been its new e-learning courses for government officials, including one focused on the 'International Legal Framework against CBRN Terrorism'.
+Attended by over 100 representatives from 47 states, the conference was an opportunity to pledge additional resources and share information on national models for implementation.55 Another contribution by UNODC to the Action period has been e-learning courses for government officials, including one focused on the 'International Legal Framework against CBRN Terrorism'.